September 4, 2020

 - custody and childcare concerns.1

-While stigma is a concern for anyone with a substance use disorder, the social and institutional stigmatisation of women with AOD issues is much more prevalent.
+While stigma is a concern for anyone with an AOD dependence, the social and institutional stigmatisation of women with AOD issues is more common.

-Family responsibilities are another significant barrier to treatment for many women with AOD use issues.
-A lack of childcare options, the stigma associated with being a ‘substance dependant mother’, and the fear of punitive measures such as losing custody of their children have been demonstrated as significant barriers to engagement and efficacious treatment for these women.1
+Family responsibilities are another significant barrier to treatment for many women.
+A lack of childcare options, the stigma associated with being a ‘substance dependant mother’, and the fear of being punished (for example, losing custody of their children) are major barriers to women seeking help.1

 Treatment options for women